Ravi-352/streamlit-app-by-rk/README.md

 ```

 >[!NOTE] Along with 8051 for app, app.py exposes metrics at port 8000.
 This is where /metrics live.
 So prometheus uses this port internally for prometheus server to scrape metrics.
 To visualize the metrics in standalone prometheus UI --> that UI is exposed at port 9090 using docker-compose.yml file.
+> ```docker run --rm``` tells Docker to automatically delete the container after it stops.
+Containers remain on your system even after they exit.
+> --rm argument needs to be passed only when we need it short-term, testing/experimenting and using in CLI tools as part of migration.
+In production, as we need to persist logs and inspect files.
+Thus, we skip that argument.